Hire a canoe and go in search of pirates.

 You don’t need any special abilities or requirements to come along and enjoy canoeing.
 If you’ve never used a canoe before, just let our instructors know and they’ll teach you the basics of balance and paddling.

 Younger children are very welcome and we have buoyancy aids available for children from six weeks.
+Unless you are very experienced, we recommend rafted canoes for extra stability.
 If you wish to bring a child under 18 months, please speak to our boat staff and refer to our terms and conditions before booking.
 Under sixteens must have an over 18 year old within the supervising group.

 Well behaved and happy dogs are very welcome on our canoes and we love to see them enjoying the lake.
 Please make sure that you pick up their waste.
 If your dog is unhappy on the water or will dive around and make you capsize then we advise leaving them at home.